 Z-RAM cell functionality is based on charging the channel body with the majority carriers generated due to impact ionization.
 Therefore, for Z-RAM operation, namely for writing, the source-drain voltages are higher than for CMOS logic.
 An important question is whether this voltage can be reduced while scaling the device down.
 We demonstrate that, as for CMOS devices, this is generally true.
-Calculated voltages for scaled Z-RAM cells are around 1.4 V. This value is also in agreement with the writing voltage in a quasi-ballistic MOSFET with an ultra-short channel, which is considered as a good candidate for an ultimate MOSFET [5].
-The value is higher than the projected V{DD} 's for upcoming MOS-FETs.
-However, the current prototypes of a Z-RAM cell operate now at 2.2 V [4].
-Therefore, a decrease in supply voltage to 1.4 V is significant.
+Calculated voltages for scaled Z-RAM cells are around 1.4V.
+This value is also in agreement with the writing voltage in a quasi-ballistic MOSFET with an ultra-short channel, which is considered as a good candidate for an ultimate MOSFET [10].
+The value is higher than the projected supply voltage for upcoming MOSFETs.
+However, the current prototypes of a Z-RAM cell operate now at 2.2V [9].
+Therefore, a decrease in supply voltage to 1.4V is significant.

 Simulated structures and models are described in the next section.
-Then results are presented and analyzed.
+Results are then presented and analyzed.